5596 Convenience Store Supervisor

-Effort: Requires standing and/or walking for extended periods of time.
-Frequently requires the ability to lift and carry materials and equipment weighing up to 30 pounds, to climb ladders up to eight feet, and to bend or kneel to reach materials or equipment stored on lower shelves or in lower cabinets/drawers.
+Effort: This position works on the sales floor for extended periods of time and frequently lifts and moves materials and equipment weighing up to thirty pounds; may climb ladders to access merchandise and accesses materials or equipment stored on lower shelves or in lower cabinets/drawers.

 Other: A valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Oversees merchandising of the product kept in the University Bookstore’s convenience stores by creating attractive displays, monitoring the back stock inventory, and ordering, receiving, and processing merchandise for sale.

 2. Promotes a positive image of the convenience stores and assures excellent customer service by supervising sales staff, remaining knowledgeable about bookstore policies, procedures, and operations, assisting customers with selection decisions and locating merchandise within the store, and responding to customer complaints, store emergencies, and disruption of services.